Reverie Mental Health Website Redesign

 Moving forward

-Things to improve on: If we had more time and had access to the original website's metrics, I would have liked to conduct usability testing to validate our design decisions.
-Some things that I would have liked to compare include bounce rates, conversion rates, and task completion rates.
+Next steps: If we had more time and had access to the original website's metrics, I would have liked to conduct usability testing to validate our design decisions.
+It's crucial to iterate on products and continually incorporate feedback gathered from users.